Becoming a FRCA examiner

 The College invites applications to the FRCA Board of Examiner Anaesthetists once a year.
 Examiners are recruited to Primary or Final examinations depending on the requirements of each board.

-The application window for examiner recruitment 2023–2024 is now closed.
+The application window for examiner recruitment

-Further information on eligibility criteria is available in the FRCA selection and appointment of examiners regulations.
+All details regarding eligibility, selection and appointment can be found in the FRCA selection and appointment of examiners regulations.

 Selection is based on eligibility, the number of examiners retiring, as well as geographical distribution, numbers from individual hospitals, subspecialty interests, clinical and basic science examiners, representation of teaching and district general hospitals and experience.
 The College does not discriminate on grounds of protected characteristics.